moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/sysadminhandsonlab6.md

    sudo gitlab-ctl restart nginx
    ```

-1. View the logs and verify that Nginx is now receiving and processing requests
+1. View the logs and verify that Nginx is now receiving and processing requests.

    ```bash
    sudo gitlab-ctl tail nginx/gitlab_access.log